-What is Soccer?
-Soccer is a game that is played on a field, between two teams.
-Each team consists of 11 players with one goalkeeper each.
+Soccer is a game that’s played on a field, between two teams.
+Each team consists of up to 11 players with one goalkeeper each.
 One team plays in one direction and the other opposite towards the opposing goal and the most goals scored, wins.

 But take a minute to read between the lines and you’ll discover there is so much more to the game.
 There’s history, passion, tradition and so much more!

 This common interest shared by individuals across the globe brings us together to cheer for our teams and nations as they compete, head to head.

-What is the Point of Soccer?
+What is the purpose of soccer?